-Once an account is no longer required, it will be disabled, and the user's files backed up.
-At a later date, the files will be deleted.
-Finally, the account will be deleted.
+Once an account is no longer required, it will be deleted, and the user's files retained for 30 days before they are permanently deleted along with the account.

 Accounts for permanent users who are on extended absence will be disabled if not required, but will not be deleted so long as the user is expected to return within eighteen months.
 If the absence is longer, the account will be removed, and will be reinstated when required again.